ZixinMa27/cse15l-lab-reports/lab1.md

 ## part 3: Trying Some Commands
-1. Try some commands and explain what happen.
+1. Try some commands.
 Here are some useful commands to try:

 *  `cd ~`
 *  `cd`